Cassegrain reflector: "Classic" Cassegrain telescopes

 The "classic" Cassegrain has a parabolic primary mirror and a hyperbolic secondary mirror that reflects the light back down through a hole in the primary.
 Folding the optics makes this a compact design.
 On smaller telescopes, and camera lenses, the secondary is often mounted on an optically flat, optically clear glass plate that closes the telescope tube.
 This support eliminates the "star-shaped" diffraction effects caused by a straight-vaned support spider.
 The closed tube stays clean, and the primary is protected, at the cost of some loss of light-gathering power.

 It makes use of the special properties of parabolic and hyperbolic reflectors.
 A concave parabolic reflector will reflect all incoming light rays parallel to its axis of symmetry to a single point, the focus.
 A convex hyperbolic reflector has two foci and will reflect all light rays directed at one of its two foci towards its other focus.
 The mirrors in this type of telescope are designed and positioned so that they share one focus and so that the second focus of the hyperbolic mirror will be at the same point at which the image is to be observed, usually just outside the eyepiece.
-The parabolic mirror reflects parallel light rays entering the telescope to its focus, which is also the focus of the hyperbolic mirror.
-The hyperbolic mirror then reflects those light rays to its other focus, where the image is observed.

 In most Cassegrain systems, the secondary mirror blocks a central portion of the aperture.
 This ring-shaped entrance aperture significantly reduces a portion of the modulation transfer function (MTF) over a range of low spatial frequencies, compared to a full-aperture design such as a refractor or an offset Cassegrain.
 This MTF notch has the effect of lowering image contrast when imaging broad features.
 In addition, the support for the secondary (the spider) may introduce diffraction spikes in images.